 “My aim is to offer a magazine that doesn’t just make people think, but encourages them to think twice … and then to act – starting a positive ripple effect of slower, more sustainable fashion, whilst still enjoying the liberty and love that fashion offers them.”
 J P Martin

 #Trashion is a digital magazine that celebrates local Canberra talent, Australian talent and it’s also a platform for international input.

 There are plenty of opportunities for inclusion – for creatives; photographers, make-up artists, hairstylists, fashion designers and stylists, models – from all walks of life – backgrounds, genders and ages.

 The best way to stay abreast of everything high-trashion is to follow @hashtagtrashion on Instagram.

 Based on the ethical and sustainable nature of the magazine, #Trashion is selective with the brands included in the pages, both editorially and with advertisements.
-If you have the same ethos as above then there are a number of ways that you can get involved in this exciting publication:
+If you have this same ethos then please get in touch.